mobilemind/SimpleTweetViewer/README.md

 ====
 ## Overview
 A simple Twitter client that supports viewing a Twitter timeline and composing a new tweet.
-Week 4 Project for Codepath Intro to Android.
+Week 4 & 5 Project for Codepath Intro to Android.

-Time Spent: 12 hours
+Time Spent: 16 hours

 ## User Stories

 ### Mandatory
+#### Week 4
 1. [X] User can sign in using OAuth login flow
 2. [X] User can view last 25 tweets from their home timeline
     a.
 [X] User should be able to see the user, body and timestamp for tweet